Solar System

+Between the bodies of the Solar System is an interplanetary medium of dust and particles.
+The Solar System is constantly flooded by outflowing charged particles from the solar wind, forming the heliosphere.
+At around 70–90 AU from the Sun, the solar wind is halted by the interstellar medium, resulting in the heliopause.
+This is the boundary to interstellar space.
+Further out somewhere beyond 2000 AU from the Sun extends the outermost region of the Solar System, the theorized Oort cloud, the source for long-period comets, stretching to the edge of the Solar System, the edge of its Hill sphere, at 178,000–227,000 AU, where its gravitational potential becomes equal to the galactic potential.
+The Solar System currently moves through a cloud of interstellar medium called the Local Cloud.
+The closest star to the Solar System, Proxima Centauri, is 4.25 ly away.
+Both are within the Local Bubble, a relatively small 1,000 light-years (ly) wide region of the Milky Way.

+Definition

+The Solar System includes the Sun and all objects that are bound to it by gravity and orbit it.

+The International Astronomical Union describes the Solar System as all objects that are bound by the gravity of the Sun, the Sun itself, its eight planets, and the other celestial bodies which orbit it.
+NASA describes the Solar System as a planetary system, including the Sun and all objects that orbit it.

+When not used as a proper noun and written without capitalization, "solar system" may refer to either the Solar System itself or any system reminiscent of the Solar System.

 Formation and evolution

+Past

-The Solar System formed 4.568 billion years ago from the gravitational collapse of a region within a large molecular cloud.
+The Solar System formed at least 4.568 billion years ago from the gravitational collapse of a region within a large molecular cloud.
 This initial cloud was likely several light-years across and probably birthed several stars.
 As is typical of molecular clouds, this one consisted mostly of hydrogen, with some helium, and small amounts of heavier elements fused by previous generations of stars.

-As the region that would become the Solar System, known as the pre-solar nebula, collapsed, conservation of angular momentum caused it to rotate faster.
-The centre, where most of the mass collected, became increasingly hotter than the surrounding disc.
-As the contracting nebula rotated faster, it began to flatten into a protoplanetary disc with a diameter of roughly 200 AU and a hot, dense protostar at the centre.
+As the pre-solar nebula collapsed, conservation of angular momentum caused it to rotate faster.
+The center, where most of the mass collected, became increasingly hotter than the surroundings.
+As the contracting nebula spun faster, it began to flatten into a protoplanetary disc with a diameter of roughly 200 AU and a hot, dense protostar at the center.
 The planets formed by accretion from this disc, in which dust and gas gravitationally attracted each other, coalescing to form ever larger bodies.
 Hundreds of protoplanets may have existed in the early Solar System, but they either merged or were destroyed or ejected, leaving the planets, dwarf planets, and leftover minor bodies.